openshift/ci-tools/README.md

 the Prow CI infrastructure, but it is also possible to run it as a CLI tool on a developer laptop.

-Note: ci-operator is not a [Kubernetes operator](https://coreos.com/operators/).
+Note: ci-operator orchestrates builds and tests, but should not be confused with [Kubernetes operator](https://coreos.com/operators/) which make managing software on top of Kubernetes easier.

 ## Obtaining ci-operator